-A message from Mr Harrison- Head of Year 7
+A message from Mr Harrison- Head of Lower School

 The transition to secondary school is an extremely important time for students, both in terms of academic achievement as well as building the “whole” person.
 Therefore, I am pleased to say that the Year 7 Pastoral Team are on hand to support your child at every step of the way, to ensure that they settle in to high school life as smoothly and easily as possible.

 I value the importance of establishing a routine during the first weeks of term and have high expectations of every student.
 I would like to emphasise that punctuality and attendance play a very real part in academic success.
 Similarly, wearing the correct uniform quickly establishes the year group identity and sense of cohesion.
 Also, in addition to having an excellent attitude to learning in their lessons, all students are encouraged to join in the wide range of clubs and activities that we are lucky enough to offer here at Wales High School.

 Finally, I believe that the key to a successful year is open communication between staff, students and parents/carers – by working together we can achieve so much!
 Therefore, please don’t hesitate to contact me at [email protected] should you have a question about any part of your child’s transition.
 I look forward to meeting you and your child in the coming weeks.

 The transition from Primary to Secondary school can be both unsettling and exciting; for pupils and parents alike.
 It is important to us that Year 6 students feel confident about their move to Wales High School.
 We provide a wide range of transition activities which enable all pupils to get to know Wales High School staff and explore our exciting school facilities.
 Our transition activities also give staff from the learning community the opportunity to work together; learning from each other to develop exciting educational experiences.